 List of Photography Skills for Resumes, Cover Letters and Interviews

-If you are looking for clients, much of your work may come through networking, and you might not submit formal application materials very often.
-If you are seeking a more traditional job, however, you can use the skills list below for ideas to help update your resume, craft your cover letter, and prepare for an interview.
+If you are working freelance and are looking for clients, much of your work may come through networking, and you might not submit formal application materials very often.
+If you are seeking a more traditional job, however, you will likely need to compile job materials and prepare for an interview.
 In this case, knowing the top photography skills will come in very handy.

 Understanding Hardware and Software